Kapitänleutnant (Crew 36)

 |U-543||21 Apr 1943||2 Jul 1944 (+)||2 patrols (174 days)|

 In April 1942 he replaced the successful commander of U-96, Kptlt.
 Lehmann-Willenbrock.
-On his second patrol with U-96 he sank three ships and damaged the British tanker F. J. Wolfe (12,190 tons) and the merchant New York.
+On his second patrol he sank three ships and damaged the British tanker F. J. Wolfe and the British former coastal liner New York.

-In March 1943 Hellriegel left U-96 and a month later commissioned the Type IXC/40 boat U-543.
-This made him one of very few commanders who made patrols with each of the three main types of U-boats.
-He died when U-543 was sunk with all hands by a US aircraft on 2 July 1944 (Niestlé, 1998).
+In March 1943 Hellriegel left U-96 and a month later commissioned the type IXC/40 U-boat U-543.
+This made him one of very few commanders to see active service in each of the three main U-boat types.
+He died when U-543 was sunk with all hands by US aircraft off the coast of west Africa on 2 July 1944 (Niestlé, 1998).

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.